 Hussein assumed the throne the next year and ruled until 1999, maneuvering his way through a long series of crises, conflicts, attempted coups, and assassinations.
 The young British-educated king turned out to be pugnacious, shrewd, and impulsive; he was a political survivor, bon vivant, and man of action who loved flying and riding motorcycles and was married four times.

 In 1967 Hussein suffered the greatest loss of his reign.
-Despite misgivings, he was drawn into the Six-Day War, which resulted in the naksa, or catastrophe: Egypt lost Sinai, Syria lost the Golan Heights, and Jordan the West Bank and Jerusalem.
+Despite misgivings, he was drawn into the Six-Day War, which resulted in the naksa, or setback: Egypt lost Sinai, Syria lost the Golan Heights, and Jordan the West Bank and Jerusalem.
 An estimated additional 250,000 Palestinian refugees poured into the Hashemite kingdom.

 For some time Hussein believed that he could regain the West Bank by trading peace for land with Israel, but negotiations led nowhere.
 Meanwhile, an independent Palestinian leadership emerged and based itself in Jordan, challenging the king’s authority.
 In 1970, in the civil war known as Black September, Jordanian army units shelled Palestinian neighborhoods and drove the Palestinian fedayeen, or freedom fighters, out of the cities and eventually out of the country.
 Hundreds of Jordanian soldiers and thousands of Palestinian fighters were killed.